Skip to content

 Tip

-Add the --dry-run flag to any service command in order to preview the job Blackfish will submit to Slurm.
+Add the --dry-run flag to preview the start-up script that Blackfish will submit.

-To view a list of all your Blackfish services, type
+To view a list of your Blackfish services, type

 blackfish ls # --filter id=<service_id>,status=<status>

 The last item in this list is the service we just started.
 In this case, the default profile happens to be set up to connect to a remote HPC cluster, so the service is run as a Slurm job.
-It might take a few minutes for our Slurm job to start, and it will take some additional time for the service to be ready after that.
+It may take a few minutes for our Slurm job to start, and it will require additional time for the service to be ready after that.
 Until then, our service's status will be either SUBMITTED, PENDING or STARTING.
-Now would be a good time to brew some tea...
+Now would be a good time to brew a hot beverage ☕️.

 Tip

-While you're brewing that tea, now is a good time to note that if you ever want more detailed information about a service, you can get that with the blackfish details <service_id> command.
+If you ever want more detailed information about a service, you can get it with the blackfish details <service_id> command.
 Again, --help is your friend if you want more information.
-But back to that tea...

 Now that we're refreshed, let's see how our service is doing.
 Re-run the command above.
-If things went well, then we should see that the service's status has changed to HEALTHY (if you're service is still STARTING, give it another minute and try again).
+If things went smoothly, then we should see that the service's status has changed to HEALTHY (if your service is still STARTING, give it another minute and try again).
 At this point, we can start interacting with the service.
-Let's say "Hello".
+Let's say "Hello", shall we?

 The details of calling a service depend on the service you are trying to connect to.
 For the text-generation service, the primary endpoint is accessed like so: